 Winter is full of energy in Hawaii.
 The start of the month is typically mellow, but in the days leading up to Christmas, there is a noticeable hike in the visitor population.
 From around December 23rd to the first week of January, the holiday travel boom ushers in Hawaii’s busiest few weeks of the year.
 If you’re planning to travel during this time, be ready for it, and plan your excursions ahead.
 The hectic crowds taper off a bit after early January, but it’s still moderately busy throughout the winter.

 Tourists aren’t the only visitors to show up in Hawaii in December.
-The 15th marks the official start of whale season, and by that time, the glorious humpback whales can usually be spotted in abundance.
-See some of the best Maui whale watch tours on the island out of Lahaina Harbor, Maalaea Harbor, Kihei Boat Ramp and Maluaka Beach.
+The 15th marks the official start of whale watching season, and by that time, the glorious humpback whales can usually be spotted in abundance.
+See some of the best Maui whale watch tours on the island out of Maalaea Harbor, Kihei Boat Ramp, Kaanapali Beach, and Maluaka Beach.

 The shortest month of the year is marked by celebrating Maui’s humongous part-time residents: humpback whales.
 The Whale Day Celebration takes place every February at Kalama Park in Kihei and hosts a massive parade and fun events, activities, and local vendors.
 Of course, February temperatures can be a little chilly, but it’s Maui, so we’re just spoiled.